-If you haven’t already, remember to schedule an appointment with our family dentist in Kalamazoo, MI.
+If you haven’t already, remember to schedule an appointment with our dentist.
 During your appointment, we will check for common dental health problems and complete an oral cancer screening.
 We may take any necessary X-rays and offer our guidance on how to maintain a healthy smile.

 Here are the 7 common dental health problems you should avoid.
 Also, be sure to check out our blog post on how your oral health needs change as you age.

 Bad breath (halitosis) can be embarrassing, especially during a job interview or date.
 But bad breath could also be a sign of a deeper problem with your oral health.
 That’s why it’s important to bring up your bad breath to our dentist during your next appointment.

 Using a mouth rinse or chewing gum will temporarily mask the odor, but you’ll need to see our dentist to discover a more long lasting solution.
 Once we resolve the underlying issue (such as a decaying tooth) then your bad breath will resolve.

 2. Tooth Sensitivity